thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 _NOTE:_ New IBM Cloud accounts set per default to the [lite account version](https://www.ibm.com/cloud/pricing).

 This account type provides free access to a subset of IBM Cloud resources.
-Lite accounts **do not need a credit-card** to sign up or expire after a set time period, i.e. 30 days.
+Lite accounts **do not need a credit-card** to sign up or they **do not expire** after a set time period.
-Developers using lite accounts are restricted to use Kubernetes lite / free cluster for which they can use the provided promo codes.
+With a **Lite account** on the IBM Cloud you **can not create Free** Kubernetes clusters.
+You need a Voucher with a **promo** or **feature code** to get access to create a **Free** Cluster.

 ---

 ### 3.2 Insert promo code <a name="part-SETUP-01"></a>
 [<home>](#home)

-In order that you can easily execute the workshop, we're providing **promo codes** to create lite clusters, even if you don't want to provide your credit card details.
+In order that you can easily execute the workshop, we're providing **promo codes** to create free clusters, even if you don't want to provide your credit card details.
 You apply the provided promo code under your [Cloud Account](https://cloud.ibm.com/account) ("`Manage`" -> "`Account`") by navigating to "`Account settings`".
 Apply your personal Feature (Promo) Code there.

-_NOTE:_ Lite clusters expire after one month.
+_NOTE:_ Free clusters expire after one month.

 ---